What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area where they can't compete

 Phone and shop orders account for 75% of the turnover and, for staff, having a single integrated system combining orders from the web, phone and the shop means order management and reporting are far more efficient.
 "In fact, I would estimate that order processing productivity has increased by at least 30% as a result of an upgrade to the next level of software."

-In 2009, the Slatters expanded their customer base dramatically by launching The Brilliant Bakers.
+The Slatters expanded their customer base dramatically by also launching The Brilliant Bakers.
 They now deliver a great range of celebration cakes all over the UK mainland rather than just serving London.
 "The range is growing on a daily basis," adds Tim.
 "We believe we are the first British company to guarantee fresh celebration cakes delivered in perfect condition."